gitter-badger/RandChiev/README.md

 - Find a better way to display the returned achievement
 - Check for Realm first (those can't be completed anymore)
 - Color coding on print messages
-- Actually open config screen instead of printing it

 # Done
 - Config screen